timosalm/tap-sales-workshop/workshop/workshop/content/exercises/app-accelerators.md

 So, the Platform team has deployed and pre-configured TAP for me and gave me Developer access.

-Now, as Cody I have deployed my Emoji inclusion app on TAP with one command, but how did I get here in the first place?
+Now, as Julien the Dev I have deployed my Emoji inclusion app on TAP with one command, but how did I get here in the first place?
 Well, I have first opened my IDE (Integrated Developer Environment) of choice and started coding...no...wait!
 My Software Architect team actually gave me guidance and provided me with an Application Accelerator.